-We cordially invite you to the upcoming EKFZ guest lecture:
+We cordially invite you to the next EKFZ guest lecture:

-Prof. Dr. Christoph Arnoldner & Dr. Erdem Yildiz: Translational Hearing Research – Examples on the Journey from Bench to Bedside
+Prof. Dr. Christoph Arnoldner & Dr. Erdem Yildiz: Translational Hearing Research – Examples of the Path from the Laboratory to the Patient

 Date & Time: January 7, 2026, 4:00 PM